In one scene of the classic “Alice in Wonderland” movie, Alice encountered cards painting rose bushes.

 “Painting the roses” is the act of trying to artificially force an organic situation into a pre-conceived notion of how things should be - a specification.
 And like in Wonderland, it never works.
 A painted rose will smell of paint, not roses; And it will continue to bloom white flowers so you will have to paint it forever. it is a grotesque imitation of the real thing, conforming to a superficial specification but devoid of essence.

 We are surrounded by painted rose bushes.
 If infidelity statistics are to believed 20-40% of monogamous relationships in the USA are in fact not monogamous, except that often only one of the parties involved knows about it.
-Diversity is another common example; rather than slowly growing a culture of acceptance and inclusion companies paint the roses with diversity hires, the end result being superficial diversity and growing homogenity of opinion and thought.
+Diversity is another common example; rather than slowly growing a culture of acceptance and inclusion companies paint the roses with diversity hires, the end result being superficial diversity and growing homogeneity of opinion and thought.
 Self proclaimed “diverse and inclusive” communities are often bigoted, close minded, violent and completely lacking self criticism.
 “Digital transformations”, “Agile” and “DevOps” are also common examples of painted rose bushes - thin coat of managerial paint which only makes the situation worse, only superficially looking like the real thing.

 The rose painter mindset

 Painting roses is obviously absurd, so how come so many people do it?
 Our machine age culture has a propensity to focus on external properties rather than essence.
 With machines, anything that cannot be measured does not exist - at least in theory.
-A machine can be deconstructed to parts which can be measured independently; reduction is the prime assumption of analysis.
+A machine can be deconstructed to parts which can be measured independently; reduction is a prime assumption of analysis.
 In machines there can be no hidden internal state - you can always pop the hood and measure the state of internal parts.
 Thus if all measurable properties of two machines are the same the machines are functionally the same.
 This is why construction by imitation, also known as “reverse engineering” works well with machines.

 Although the shortcomings of analysis are not widely discussed, many people have intuitive understanding of them.
 After all, humanity has been dealing with organisms far longer than it has dealt with machines.
 The dominance of reductionism and analysis seems to be the result of the industrial revolution, not innate to human thought.
 But given we know how to deal with organics, why do we still resort to obviously inadequate methods of handling them?
 The answer seems to be the prevailing desire for quick results.
 While changes in machines propagate almost instantaneously relative to human lifetime, organic processes timescales are generations - which in companies often means a few years and for social changes decades.
 A white rose bush can turn into a red rose bush - if you are willing to breed them for a few years.